Time of Impact Dataset for Continuous Collision Detection and a Scalable Conservative Algorithm: Evaluation

-Overall, our GPU algorithm is up to 20 times faster for larger scenes than the best existing combination (BVH for broad-phase and CPU parallel TI); 3 times faster for Armadillo-Rollers, 10 for Cloth-Ball, 1.6 for Cloth-Funnel, 22 for N-Bodies, and 17 Rod-Twist.
+Overall, our GPU algorithm is up to $20\times$ faster for larger scenes than the best existing combination (BVH for broad-phase and CPU parallel TI): $3\times$ faster for armadillo-rollers, $10\times$ for cloth-ball, $1.6\times$ for cloth-funnel, $22\times$ for n-bodies, and $17\times$ for rod-twist.

-\paragraph{Broad Phase} As for the other BP methods (\cref{fig:all-timings}), our method has similar accuracy to any other algorithm.
+\paragraph{Broad Phase} As for the other BP methods (\cref{fig:stats}), our method has similar accuracy to any other algorithm.
 The performance of our broad-phase methods is mostly independent of the scene: ours is consistently among the fastest methods.
-Our method on GPU is faster than BVH on large scenes (N-Bodies and Rod-Twist) and has a comparable time for smaller ones.
-On CPU, our method has a similar performance to the spatial hash; however, it does not require tweaking the cell size.
+Our method on GPU is faster than BVH on large scenes (n-bodies and rod-twist) and has a comparable time for smaller ones.
+On CPU, our method has a similar performance to the spatial hash; however, it does not require tweaking the cell size (\cref{sec:sh-voxel}).
 Our method uses slightly more memory than BF, as it does not need to store any data structure.

 \paragraph{Narrow Phase} ACCD is $3.5\times$ faster than our method, but it fails to detect collisions, making it not suitable for contact methods using interior point optimization (e.g., IPC).
-TI is consistently slower than our method (between 2.4 and 8.7 times faster).
+TI is consistently slower than our method (between 2.4 and 8.7 times faster). \todo{Revise this section.}